Psionyc/overfunded/Readme.md

 1. Use the ERC777 contract [ERC77](https://docs.openzeppelin.com/contracts/4.x/erc777)
 2. Use the ERC20 and call two separate functions.
      I went with the second option since the ERC777 contract isn't very vast at the momen, changing to the ERC777 standard might be considered in the future

+## Frontend Development Challenges
+Challenges I faced during the frontend development process are:
+- Hexadecimal ChainID

+**Hexadecimal ChainID**: ChainIDs are naturally encoded as a decimal number on websites like https://chainlist.org but metamask requires hexadecimal chainIDs or it will throw an error